rulego/rulego/README.md

 ### Rule chain

 Rule chain is a logical group of `rule nodes` and their `relationTypes`.
-It receives outbound messages from nodes and sends them to the next node through a specified `relationship`.
+It receives outbound messages from nodes and sends them to the next node or nodes through a specified `relationship`.
 Here are some common rule chain examples:

 #### Sequential execution:
   <img src="doc/imgs/rulechain/img_1.png" style="height:50%;width:80%;">